vkhristenko/hep-sf.github.io/_gsocproposals/2018/proposal_DEEPESTsparkroot.md

   * Add the ability to write ROOT files to disk.

 ## Expected results
-  * A core package, which is cross-compilable and both Input/Output are working for the most common ROOT primitives.
+  * A core package, which is cross-compilable
+  * Input/Output are working for the most common ROOT primitives (THXY, TGraph, TTree for TBranch cases).

 ## Requirements
   * Scala